codepath/android_guides/Mobile-Screen-Archetypes.md

 This archetype is focused on allowing the user to view information about their own account, view their own content, and provide them account related action items.
 Typically, the profile contains important statistics about the user (i.e number of followers), displays recent content, and provides access to actions such as editing their profile, changing their picture, logging out, etc.

+Profile screens usually require the following components:

+* Grid or list of recent content items for user
+* Images associated with the user's identity
+* List of related users (followers, following)
+* Action items when on another user's account

 **Examples:**

 <img src="http://www.android-app-patterns.com/img/sets/profile-pages/159_15_profile-pages.png" height="420" alt="Profile" />&nbsp;